arceldizon28/body-fat-percentage-predictor/README.md

   - combined features: Chest-Abdomen, Hip-Thigh, Neck-Wrist, Knee-Ankle, Biceps-Forearm (ratio)
   - Age is left unengineered

-## Model training
+## Model training: Gradient descent
-- used linear regression gradient descent to train the model.
 - did hyperparameter value experimentations with varying learning rates and epochs
 - added an early-stop function to prevent overshooting and avoid wasting training time
 - best model: m(8.56120965, 9.40495377, 7.21295553, 11.16557975, 13.408664, 10.32275786, 9.17106151), b = -18.468214630944036.

-## Model testing
 - best model has an MSE of 80.99 and RMSE of 8.99
 - This is a massive difference since ~10 units of body fat percentage can already be the difference between a shredded athlete and an average person.

+## Model training: OLS
+- implemented from scratch and from sklearn. both yielded the same result
+- however, OLS approach yielded a higher RMSE than the gradient descent model at ~18 units